 Similar to binary quantization, this method uses three discrete values.
 It offers a balance between model size and accuracy, making it a popular choice for certain applications.

-Each quantization type has its application scenarios and trade-offs, and selecting the right one requires a deep understanding of the model's characteristics and the target deployment environment.
+Each type has its application scenarios and trade-offs, and selecting the right one from these types of quantization requires a deep understanding of the model's characteristics and the target deployment environment.

 This is one of the simplest strategies, where a pre-trained model is quantized after training.
 It is straightforward and doesn't require retraining, making it a quick solution for deploying models on edge devices.
 However, it may not always yield the best accuracy.